tonyschaufelberger1/ThePhylogeneticGame-Tree-to-Tree-/README.md

 All parameters for experiment configuration are in SharedConsts.py with appropriate documentation.

 ## Additional dependencies:
--- uSPR by Chris Whidden (https://github.com/cwhidden/uspr)
+-- uSPR by Chris Whidden (https://github.com/cwhidden/uspr)  <br />
--- Rscript, and the TreeDist, Quartet, ape, and Phangorn packages
+-- Rscript, and the TreeDist, Quartet, ape, and Phangorn packages  <br />

 Additionally, datasets were used from https://github.com/skelk2001/kernelizing-agreement-forests/